burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // Unary right fold (E op ...) becomes (E1 op (... op (EN-1 op EN)))
 ```

 The allowable operation for folding includes all logical, arithmetic, bitwise, and comparison operators supported for 32-bit integer numbers.

+So essentially binary operator is used to use `args[1]` and replace `...` recursively into `( expression )`.

 Documentation: